sparkfabrik/company-playbook/content/job-roles/governance.md

 * **Paolo Mainardi**: CTO - Oversees company's technology.
 Works to ensure that technology-related decisions align with business goals.
 * **Alessio Piazza**: COO - Oversees company's day-to-day operations, sourcing, process control, resource allocation and activity planning.

-## Advisory board

-The company established an advisory board in 2018.
-The board is composed by skilled professionals of various fields and provide non-binding strategic advice and validation to the Executive board.
-Current advisory board is composed by:

-* **Sebastiano Rocca** - CEO and strategic consultant.
-* **Piero Almiento** - Marketing Professor.
-* **Massimo Fasoli** - Technology Sales manager, Investment funds manager.
-* **Henning Schwanhaeusser** - Investor.

 ## Steering committee

 The steering committee works to overcome organizational problems and advance company's practices.
 It operate on a constant basis on top of the projects level, overseeing the processes, validating methodologies and improving the whole delivery process.